langet0695/domino_icons/README.md

 3. Full Sets

-   a.Found in `src/full_sets` this folder contains a series of folders that each contain a full set of dominos in a unique design.
+   a.
+Found in `src/full_sets` this folder contains a series of folders that each contain a full set of dominos in a unique design.

    b.
 The intention of these folders are to allow users to easily access designs that have been edited into a full set of standard dominos.
 This makes it easy for the designs to be exported to use in different systems with minimal added effort.